Deducteam/hol2dk/README.md

 - a script `patch-hol-light` to patch HOL-Light to dump proofs
 - a script `unpatch-hol-light` to unpatch HOL-Light
 - a script `dump-proofs` to dump HOL-Light proofs
-- a compiled OCaml program `hol2dk` to generate Dedukti or Lambdapi files from dumped files
+- a program `hol2dk` to generate Dedukti or Lambdapi files from dumped proofs

 [HOL-Light](https://github.com/jrh13/hol-light) is proof assistant based on higher-order logic, aka simple type theory.